Runbooks are useful when they are:

 Octopus Deploy is a runbook automation platform – a place to keep automated runbooks, and enable your team to run them self-service.

 Minimize application downtime

 Websites go down and infrastructure fails.
-Fast incident response to restore services is critical.
-This commonly involves running scripts on remote machines, restarting web servers, or rebuilding infrastructure.
+Fast incident response to restore services or fail over is critical, and not a time to do things manually.
 In these emergency scenarios, the top priority is incident recovery, and the appropriate team can find a long-term solution later.

-Teams perform routine maintenance to keep applications and services running smoothly, and these jobs are ideal for runbook automation.
+Teams perform routine maintenance to keep applications and services running smoothly, like SSL certificate renewals, OS and tooling updates, log file gathering, and file and data cleanups.
+These jobs are ideal for runbook automation.

 Octopus eliminates the need to configure your infrastructure and application settings twice because they’re already defined for use in your deployments.
 This makes it faster to get started with runbook automation, but it also makes it easier to maintain in the long term.

 Runbooks and deployments share configuration settings, secrets, templates, scripts, and more so it’s easier to configure deployment and runbook processes.